Meet Dr. Poorvi Pfenning

 Georgia Academy of Family Physicians

-Dr. Pfenning’s specific areas of expertise include management of:
+Dr. Pfenning’s specific areas of practice include management of:

-anxiety, depression, ADHD, and other mental health disorders
+Anxiety, depression, ADHD, and other mental health conditions

-LGBTQ+ care included PrEP, gender affirming care, etc.
+LGBTQ+ care including PrEP, gender affirming care, etc.